raphleu/mindscape.io/README.md

 # mindscape.io
+a premier web outliner

-organize and share your notes!
+"Organize and share your notes!"